girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/money-habits-matter/activities.md

 1. Create a prioritized list of your wants vs needs.
 2. Describe your plan for saving for college
 3. Conduct online research into different kinds of savings accounts
+4. Use <a href="https://docs.google.com/document/d/1vGhc8plcL-nSAOKGNIoXIqSvzoTTPSDkIxuZIujARrA/edit" target="_blank">this tracker</a> to record your spending for the week.